 - The premise of Slap Shot 3 (yes, there was a third one) was basically The Mighty Ducks but with The Hanson Brothers as supporting characters.
 They didn't even try to make the film any different from that series.

 - The Fast and the Furious took Point Break and replaced the surfboards with custom cars.
+The title (but not the story rights) was obtained from a little-known Roger Corman 1955 movie.

 - P. G. Wodehouse's novel The Small Bachelor lifted its plot from the Broadway musical Oh, Lady!
 Lady!!, one of the legendary "Princess" shows Wodehouse wrote in collaboration with Guy Bolton.

-- Family Matters, which in addition to being a Spin-Off from Perfect Strangers started out being much like The Cosby Show
+- Family Matters, which in addition to being a Spin-Off from Perfect Strangers started out being much like The Cosby Show.

 - Star Trek: Deep Space Nine has a similar premise to Babylon 5.
 Deep Space Nine has a number of parallels to Babylon 5 above and beyond the station premise, including but not limited to the jumpgate/wormhole, a race who rebelled against its more-advanced alien oppressors and eventually threw them off their planet, a group of Sufficiently Advanced Aliens who were using religion to influence more primitive peoples, a station commander who becomes a key figure in an alien religion in fulfillment of prophecy, a former imperialistic power trying to regain their old territory, a bone-ridge-headed alien race who were former-enemies-turned-allies with humanity, a snarky and cynical head of security with guilt about his shameful past, an idealistic young doctor who has issues with his father, a prototype Earth-made warship that's smaller and more powerful than the huge battle cruisers that make up most of the human fleet, a human government that hid corruption behind a veil of supposed Utopianism, and a long-term plot that included a war against a powerful and previously-unknown enemy who can hide almost anywhere.
-No one can say for sure, but for many B5 partisans, the fact that creator J. Michael Straczynski unsuccessfully pitched Babylon 5 to Paramount only a few months before Paramount announced Deep Space Nine is a very large smoking gun.

 - Fringe looked suspiciously similar to Strange World, just from the advertisements.